Introduction

 Refer to the installation for getting your Minot binaries.

 All the provided features are meant to be used at development time to give you full control over the incoming data.
 It gives you transparency for complex systems where thousands of small sensor data packets are processed each second.
-With Minot, you regain control and explainability over what's happening when developing and integrating your Robot.
+With Minot, you regain control and explainability over what's happening when developing and integrating your robot.

-Independence
+Selfcontained Independence